Skip to Content

 Chichen Itza

-There’s no introduction needed for Chichen Itza; they’re likely the most famous Mayan ruins in the world!
-While they’re not located on the Caribbean sea coast, the ruins are easily reachable from Cancun, and are Mexico’s biggest pride (one of many, actually; Mexico is a wonder!)
+While they’re not located on the Caribbean Sea coast, the ruins are easily reachable from Cancun.
+They’re Mexico’s biggest pride (one of many, actually; Mexico is a wonder!) and absolutely worth the trip.

-The site dates back to around 400 AD, and it’s thought to have been a military, religious and commercial center, home to over 30 thousand people at its peak.
-The easy access to water via the cenotes of the area is probably one of the main reasons why people settled here.
+The site dates back to around 400 AD, and it’s thought to have been a military, religious, and commercial center.
+It was home to over 30 thousand people at its peak!

-There are 26 Mayan ruins in Chichen Itza, and the main pyramid is El Castillo (the Castle), worldwide known because during the equinoxes, the shadow of the afternoon sun creates the image of a serpent gliding down the northern staircase.
-It’s believed to be Kukulcan, the feathered serpent of the Mayan traditions.
+Twice a year, the shadow of the afternoon sun creates the image of a serpent gliding down the northern staircase.
+The image is believed to be Kukulcan, the feathered serpent of the Mayan traditions.

 You’ll also get to swim in a sacred cenote and visit the gorgeous colonial city of Valladolid.
 The tour includes entrance fees, buffet lunch, and roundtrip transportation. ➥ BOOK IT HERE